linode/manager/CONTRIBUTING.md

 Mockups are necessary when making changes to the existing look and feel or when adding features/elements/components that don't have a clear precedent.
-If this is the case, you will need to submit an issue with a mockup and send a request from comments to the #linode-api IRC channel on Freenode.
+If this is the case, you will need to submit an issue with a mockup and send a request for comments to the #linode-api IRC channel on Freenode.

 ## Making pull requests